eth-educators/eth-docker/README.md

 **Warning** Import your validator key(s) to only *one* client.

-Once both your withdrawal key (mnemonic) and validator key(s) (`keystore-m_ID.json` file(s)) are secured offline, and **not** before, import the validator key(s) to the Prysm validator client:
+Import the validator key(s) to the Prysm validator client:

 `sudo docker-compose run prysm-validator-import`

 You will be asked to provide a wallet directory.
 Use `/var/lib/prysm`.

 You will be asked to provide a new wallet password.
-Make sure it is unique and strong, and: Keep it safe!

-If you choose to store the password here, it'll be available to the client every time it starts.
+If you choose to store the password during import, it'll be available to the client every time it starts.
 If you do not, you'll need to be present to start the validator and start it interactively.
 Determine your own risk profile.

-## Before depositing
+## Depositing

-You likely want to wait to deposit your eth until you can see in the logs that the eth1 node (e.g. geth) is synchronized and the eth2 beacon node is fully synchronized, which happens after that.
-This takes hours on testnet and could take days on mainnet.

-If you deposit before your client stack is fully synchronized and running, you risk getting penalized for being offline.
-The offline penalty during the first 5 months of mainnet will be roughly 0.13% of your deposit per week.

 Once you are ready, you can send eth to the deposit contract by using the `deposit_data-TIMESTAMP.json` file at the [Medalla launchpad](https://medalla.launchpad.ethereum.org/).

 ## Start the client

-Before you start any clients, make sure you have the validator set up with a wallet, and you secured your withdrawal key (mnemonic) as well as your validator key(s) (`keystore-m_ID.json` file(s)).
+Before you start any clients, make sure you have the validator set up with a wallet, see above.

-Then, and **only** then:

 ### Lighthouse